Theories of Consciousness (tcc)

 More: the structural features identified by IIT, GNW, RPT, predictive processing, HOT, and related theories are genuine discoveries about how consciousness is organized.
 Integration, accessibility, recurrence, prediction, and self-monitoring characterize conscious experience with growing empirical precision.
 These findings will endure regardless of which ontology prevails.

 Less: these findings do not settle what consciousness is.
 The production inference — from correlation to generation — is a metaphysical commitment inherited from background physicalism, not a conclusion of the research programs themselves.
-Every theory examined here terminates at a version of the same hard problem: why does this process feel like anything?
+Every theory examined here terminates at a version of the same gap: why does this process feel like anything?
 The specific processes differ; the gap between structure and experience persists.

 References